Biden pledges retaliation after dozens killed in Kabul blasts | Gephardt Daily

 “To those who carried out this attack as well as anyone who wishes America harm, know this: We will not forgive, we will not forget, we will hunt you down and make you pay,” he said.

-Gen. Kenneth “Frank” McKenzie, head of U.S. Central Command, confirmed the service members’ deaths to CNN and The New York Times.
-He said another 15 Americans were injured.
+Gen. Kenneth “Frank” McKenzie, head of U.S. Central Command, initially confirmed that 12 service members died to CNN and The New York Times.

+CENTCOM spokesman Capt.
+Bill Urban announced later Thursday that a 13th service member died from his injuries in the attack on Abbey Gate.
+He said 18 service members were injured.

+Marines Corps spokesman Maj.
+Jim Stenger said of the dead, 10 were Marines.

 Pentagon press secretary John Kirby confirmed Afghan civilians also “fell victim to this heinous attack.”
 News outlets reported varying numbers of casualties from the blasts.